Parliamentary.ai

 Overview

-The Financial Guidance and Claims Bill aims to improve consumer protection in the financial sector, particularly concerning pensions and claims management.
-Key changes include mandatory guidance referrals for pension transfers and benefit applications, restrictions on legal practitioner charges for Payment Protection Insurance (PPI) claims, and potential bans on unsolicited marketing of financial products.
+The Financial Guidance and Claims Bill aims to improve consumer protection in the financial sector, particularly concerning pensions and claims management services.
+Key changes include mandatory guidance referrals for pension transfers, restrictions on fees charged by legal practitioners for Payment Protection Insurance (PPI) claims, and potential regulations against unsolicited marketing of financial products.

 Description

-The bill empowers the Secretary of State to create regulations banning unsolicited direct marketing of pensions and potentially other financial products and services.
+• Unsolicited Marketing Bans: Grants the Secretary of State the power to make regulations banning unsolicited direct marketing for pensions and potentially other financial products.
+This includes provisions for consultation and parliamentary approval.

 Government Spending